dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0301.md

 Power is force times velocity:

-energy

-power = time = force×distance

-time

-= force × velocity.
+power = energy / time = force × distance / time = force × velocity.
 (3.69)

 Therefore,

 𝑃drag = 𝐹drag𝑣max ∼ 𝜌𝑣3𝐴cs.
 (3.70)

-Setting 𝑃drag = 𝑃athlete allows us to solve for the maximum speed: 1/3
+Setting 𝑃drag = 𝑃athlete allows us to solve for the maximum speed:

-𝑣max ∼ ( 𝑃athlete

-𝜌

-) ,

 (3.71)

-air 𝐴cs

 where 𝐴cs is the cyclist's cross-sectional area.
 In Section 1.7.2, we estimated 𝑃athlete as 300 watts.
 To estimate the cross-sectional area, divide it into a width and a height.
 The width is a body width — say, 0.4 meters.
 A racing cyclist crouches, so the height is roughly 1 meter rather than a full 2 meters.

 Then 𝐴cs is roughly 0.4 square meters.

-Plugging in the numbers gives
+Plugging in the numbers gives:

-1/3

-𝑣max ∼ (

-300 W

-.

 (3.72)

-1 kg m−3 × 0.4 m2 )

 That formula, with its mix of watts, meters, and seconds, looks suspicious.
 Are the units correct?

-Let's translate a watt stepwise into meters, kilograms, and seconds, using the definitions of a watt, joule, and newton: kg m
+Let's translate a watt stepwise into meters, kilograms, and seconds, using the definitions of a watt, joule, and newton:

-W ≡ Js,
+W ≡ J/s,

-J ≡ N m,
+J ≡ Nm,

-N ≡ s2 .
+N ≡ kgm/s^2 .

 (3.73)

 The three definitions are represented in the next divide-and-conquer tree, one definition at each nonleaf node.
-Propagating the leaves toward the root gives us the following expression for the watt in terms of meters, kilograms, and seconds (the fundamental units in the SI system): kg m2
+Propagating the leaves toward the root gives us the following expression for the watt in terms of meters, kilograms, and seconds (the fundamental units in the SI system):

-W ≡ s3 .
+W ≡ kgm2/s3 (3.74)

-(3.74)

-2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae

-3.5 Drag using conservation of energy 89

-The units in 𝑣max become
+The units in 𝑣max become:

+(3.75)

 The kilograms cancel, as do the square meters.
-The cube root then contains only meters cubed over seconds cubed; therefore, the units for 𝑣max are meters per N
+The cube root then contains only meters cubed over seconds cubed; therefore, the units for 𝑣max are meters per second.

-m

-second.

-kg m s−2

 Let's estimate how many meters per second.
 Don't let the cube root frighten you into using a calculator.
-We kg

-m

-s−2

-can do the arithmetic mentally, if we massage (adjust) the numbers slightly.
+We can do the arithmetic mentally, if we massage (adjust) the numbers slightly.
 If only the power were 400 watts (or instead the area were 0.3 square meters)!
 Instead of wishing, make it so — and don't worry about the loss of accuracy: Because we have neglected the drag coefficient, our speed will be approximate anyway.
 Then the cube root becomes an easy calculation:

-300 400 W

-1/3

-𝑣

-⎞

-max ∼ ⎛

-⎜

-⎟ = (1000)1/3 m s−1 = 10 m s−1.

 (3.76)

-⎝1 kg m−3 × 0.4 m2 ⎠

 In more familiar units, the record speed is 22 miles per hour or 36 kilometers per hour.
 As a comparison, the world 1-hour record — cycling as far as possible in 1 hour — is 49.7 kilometers or 30.9 miles, set in 2005 by Ondřej Sosenka.
 Our prediction, based on the conservation analysis of drag, is roughly 70 percent of the actual value.